Beware of Phishing Attacks: How Cybercriminals Exploit Domain Names

 - Re-visit the design or re-design your network architecture

-- Employ Multi-Factor Authentication solutions
+- Employ Multi-Factor Authentication solutions when you can

 - Conduct Security Awareness and Anti-Phishing Training for you and your staff